gitluis/pi-cluster/README.md

 A portable cluster of Raspberry Pi 4 Model B computers.

-Our main focus for this cluster was to process large amounts of data in-parallel through the use of Hadoop and Spark, thus providing distributd storage, greater processing and computing capabilities for Machine Learning models, parallel programming, among others.
+Our main focus for this cluster was to process large amounts of data in-parallel through the use of Hadoop and Spark, thus providing distributed storage, greater processing and computing capabilities for Machine Learning models, parallel programming, among others.

 ## Wiki